Borger Dalr geology walk

 Step 3

 Pass through the yard at Hollows Farm.
 After approximately 220 yards (200m) take the track to the right.
 Ahead, across the camping field, is the craggy wooded knoll of Holmcrag Wood.
 It has crags at its left end and a more gentle profile to the right.
-This piece of solid rock was sculpted by glaciers some 8,000 years ago.
+This piece of solid rock was sculpted by glaciers moving down the valley some 8,000 years ago.
 It is known as a roche moutonnée, French for 'rock sheep' and you will see lots of these, large and small, throughout the walk.
 Continue on the main path down to the River Derwent.

 Step 4